-Do you think you’re ready to own a horse?
-Having one is not just like getting a puppy.
-Aside from being a lot bigger, a horse will have different and more tasking requirements.
-It’s probably one of the biggest responsibilities you will ever encounter in your life especially if you’ll personally take care of it.
+So you think you’re ready to own a horse?
+Having one is never just like getting a puppy.
+Aside from being a lot bigger, horses require different and more attention and care.
+It’s probably one of the biggest responsibilities you will ever have in your life, especially if you’ll personally take care of it.

 1. Are you responsible enough?

-It is definitely not a joke to own a horse so you must asses yourself if you are dedicated to taking care of one.
-This new hobby will surely eat up a lot of your time. just like with any animal, you will have to feed it, bathe it, have it regularly checked by a veterinarian.
-You will also have to take it out for a ride otherwise it will get restless and bored just staying in the stable.
+It is definitely not a joke to own a horse, so you must asses yourself if you are dedicated to taking care of one.
+For one, it's guaranteed to eat up a lot of your time.
+Just like with any other animal, you will have to feed it, bathe it, have it regularly checked by a veterinarian.
+You will also have to take it out for a ride; otherwise, it will get restless and bored just staying in the stable.

 2. Do you have your own land?

 A horse will need a big place to live in.
-It is not just the stable, but a grazing ground as well.
-The ideal set up is a farm where it can have as much as space for itself.
-So unless you’re living in a farm or rural area, this is one thing you should think about seriously.
+And no, we're not just talking about a stable; we're talking about a grazing ground.
+The ideal set up is a farm where it can have as much space as possible for itself.
+So unless you’re living in a farm or rural area, this is one thing you should really mull over.

 3. Do you have the money for it?

-This is probably the biggest hurdle to owning a horse.
+Ah, probably the biggest hurdle to owning a horse!
 There are so many expenses to be considered: feeds, shoes (preferably replaced after every 6 to 8 weeks), supplements, riding and stable equipment and supplies.
-Not to mention the veterinary bills you will get especially if it gets sick.
+Not to mention, the veterinary bills you will get especially if it gets sick.